An equivalence of multistatistics on permutations: A variation on the statistics on permutations

 An example of a Dyck path and its corresponding tree is given in Figure~\ref{treeDyck}.
-At the first step, the $i$ such that the weight is minimal are $\{1, 2, 5, 7, 8, 9\}$.
-Among these, $5$ is the minimal one such that $D_{2i}= \backslash$.
+At the first step, the $i$ of minimum weight are $\{1, 2, 5, 7, 8, 9\}$.
+Among these, $5$ is the minimal value such that $D_{2i}= \backslash$.
 To obtain the left subtree, we apply the algorithm to $I=\{1, 2, 3, 4\}$ on the path.
-The minimal weights are for $i$ in $\{1, 2\}$ but there is no $i$ in this set such that $D_{2i} = \backslash$ so~$i=2$.
-Apply this algorithm on $\{1\}$ to obtain the left subtree and $\{3, 4\}$ for the right subtree.
+The minimal weights are obtained for $i$ in $\{1, 2\}$ but there are no $i$ in this set such that $D_{2i} = \backslash$ so~$r=2$.
+Apply this algorithm respectively on $\{1\}$, $\{3, 4\}$, and $I=\{6,7,8,9\}$ to get the other parts of the tree.

 \begin{remark} Note that we could have applied this algorithm on any weighted path with $2n$ steps.
 It does not need to stay above the horizontal axis nor to end at position $(2n,0)$. \end{remark}